| July, 2005

 showcases anomalies of human behavior that leaves a lasting impact as readers become the purveyors into the lives of

+these characters who are as individual and disparate as the setting of their stories.
 In the introductory, "Ptosis," a Parisian photographer becomes infatuated with what is arguably the most unnoticed part

 of the body, a woman's eyelids.
 Through the narrator's unflinching observations, "Exposed one moment, hidden the next,